Academic Integrity and Misconduct Policy

 Examples of plagiarism include:

-• recycling, i.e., submission of work by a student that has already been assessed in another subject without disclosing that fact;
+- recycling, i.e., submission of work by a student that has already been assessed in another subject without disclosing that fact;

-• A student intentionally choosing not to reference their work appropriately.
+- A student intentionally choosing not to reference their work appropriately.

 AC distinguishes between plagiarism which has occurred from negligence on the part of a faculty member, HDR candidate or student (minor) and that which is dishonest (major).

-Minor plagiarism is defined as uninformed omissions of details, which are minor in nature and by themselves are unlikely to alter the student's overall grade (e.g., omissions of a limited number of referencing details or incorrect referencing details).
-It is acknowledged that these minor omissions and errors are more likely to occur in the student's first semester in a course, and therefore, responses should be more educative at that time.
+Minor plagiarism is defined as uninformed omissions of authorial details, which are minor in nature and by themselves are unlikely to alter the student's overall grade (e.g., omissions of a limited number of referencing details or incorrect referencing details).
+It is acknowledged that these minor omissions and errors are more likely to occur in the student's first semester in an undergraduate course, and therefore, responses should be more educative at that time.
 Education and formation of students are the preferred course of action.

 Major plagiarism is defined as an attempt to circumvent assessment requirements by drawing on unacknowledged sources in such a way as to improve the grade, strengthen the research project or publish a piece of work.
 Examples may include, but is not limited to:

-• copying without acknowledging source,
+- copying without acknowledging source,

-• minimal paraphrasing that retains the original content of the source without acknowledgement,
+- minimal paraphrasing that retains the original content of the source without acknowledgement,

-• self-plagiarism without acknowledgement,
+- self-plagiarism without acknowledgement,

-• and/or intentionally incorrect acknowledgement of the source/s.
+- and/or intentionally incorrect acknowledgement of the source/s,

 Cheating